josh-collinsworth/Pass-the-Pigs-App/README.md

 A fairly simple (to use) app for scorekeeping with the dice game "Pass the Pigs."
 Note that this is just a scorekeeping app; you'll still need the actual dice to play the game.

 I own absolutely no claim or copyright to Pass the Pigs.
 That's all Hasbro, Winning Moves and/or David Moffat Enterprises, as far as I know.
 I just made the app.
-Thus, I can't really license this, so please just don't use this without giving credit please.
+Thus, I can't really license this, so just don't use this without giving credit, please.

+TODO: make the logs not suck.
+Maybe add an undo button, and the ability to rename players.
+I'd also really love to get side-by-side scoreboard/button board swiping going on mobile.

 Here's the boilerplate mumbo jumbo: